top of page

 Here is a link to the 1960 Radio-TV France recordings.
 The collection includes this Russell Wood Sonata.

-Before this encore, Mr. Kozuch announced "A little Waltz by a friend of mine, Russell Wood".
+Before this encore, Thaddeus Kozuch announced: "A little Waltz by a friend of mine, Russell Wood".

 This is a little Waltz by Russell Wood that was played as an encore at Thaddeus Kozuch's final DePaul University faculty concert in 1979.

-After the music, if you listen carefully, Mr. Kozuch can be heard saying "Isn't that pretty?"
+After the music, if you listen very carefully, Mr. Kozuch can be heard saying "Isn't that pretty?"

 bottom of page